Mxnjusha/Mxnjusha/README.md

 <h1>💫 About Me:</h1>

-<h3>Hi!
-Welcome to my Github landing page!
+<p>Hi!
+Welcome to my Github landing page!<p>
-I'm Manjusha, a passionate Data Analyst fresher with a keen interest in turning raw data into meaningful insights.
-I enjoy working with data, building dashboards, and applying statistical and machine learning techniques to solve real-world problems.</h3>
+<p>I'm Manjusha, a passionate Data Analyst fresher with a keen interest in turning raw data into meaningful insights.
+I enjoy working with data, building dashboards, and applying statistical and machine learning techniques to solve real-world problems.<p>

-- 🔭 I’m currently working on **skill-ups in Python, SQL, Excel, Tableau, and Machine Learning**
+- 🔭 I’m currently working on skill-ups in Python, SQL, Excel, Tableau, and Machine Learning

-- 💼 Actively seeking opportunities **n Data Analytics / Data Science**
+- 💼 Actively seeking opportunities in Data Analytics / Data Science

-- 📫 How to reach me **manjushamukundan31@gmail.com**
+- 📫 How to reach me manjushamukundan31@gmail.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">